by R.T. Allenson

 I struggled upwards – past the decaying corpses of sea creatures that were unwilling victims of an abortion from beyond our plane of existence.
 I did not care when water filled my mouth, nor did I give any thought to the whispering voices of the dead calling from beneath the waves.
 There was something more terrible in that deep, dark place, and it was still alive.

 I do not know who fished me out from the waters, but I knew then that I would never see again.
-The water, they told me, had acidic properties, and it had bleached my eyes and rendered me virtually blind.
-I lament this situation for although I would never again be able to see that enormous eye from the beneath the waters, it’s all I can see now in my blindness and in the darkness of my thoughts.
+The water, they told me, had acidic properties, and it had bleached my eyes and rendered me blind.
+I lament this situation for although I would never again be able to see that enormous eye from the beneath the waters, it’s all I can see now in my blindness, and in the darkness of my thoughts.

 The nurse has left the window open.
 I know this because I can feel the cold, unforgiving air of Adenburg painfully caress my burnt skin.
-I do not know how far above I am from the streets, but I can tell I’m at a high enough floor from the harrowing cries of the people below.
+I do not know how far above I am from the streets, but I can tell I’m on a high enough floor from the harrowing cries of the people below.